Lombiq/Hastlayer-Hardware-Framework---Vitis/Docs/ZynqVivadoXsa.md

 ## Install Vitis Core Development Kit 2020.2

+> ℹ️ If you are using the Centos 7 Docker image you already have the development kit and can skip this section.

 Download the Vitis Core Development Kit 2020.2 installer (Vivado included) from Xilinx website: (https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vitis/2020-2.html) and install it.

 ![Download Vitis Core Development Kit Installer](Images/VitisDownloadInstaller.png)